jalo125/auber-code-2/README.md

 ## About The Project
-Deep Space Y is space station on the outskirts of the galaxy, ihabited by humans and different species of aliens.Auber, the
+Deep Space Y is space station on the outskirts of the galaxy, ihabited by humans and different species of aliens.Auber, the constable of the station enforces law and order as a team of eight hostile try to infiltrate the space station.
 ## The Team
 1. Muhidin
 2. Adam